Planning early helps everyone. Parents and employers should talk as soon as they can.

 Example of discontinuous leave

 Bo has 20 weeks of shared parental leave.
-They have some important projects coming up at work so they agree with their partner to take discontinuous leave.
+They want to take discontinuous leave to fit around important work projects.

 They give their employer 1 notice to take discontinuous leave.
 They request to alternate taking 2 weeks off, 2 weeks at work until they've used the 20 weeks' entitlement.